Tulane MakerSpace Wiki

 A MakerSpace has been described as new amalgam of art, craft, and technology.
 Our goal is to serve all makers, and potential makers, in the Tulane Community.
 We do so by providing tools, assistance, and ideas.
 Commercial use of the MakerSpace is not allowed.
 If in doubt, questions about interpretation should be directed to the Director before a project is started.

 Click on "MakerSpace Access" to see our hours of operation.

 News and Updates

 - We have started a Slack channel for the Tulane MakerSpace to post micro-updates and discussions.
-You can join by clicking here or the button at the bottom of the page.
+You can join by clicking here or the button at the right of the page.

 - The Tulane MakerSpace was recently featured as part of a tour for the Board of Tulane.
 The tour was well-received and many board members enjoyed discussing projects and tools with Chase Schober and Olivia Michael.